 For students who wish to develop some expertise in a particular substantive area, but who also seek flexibility in terms of taking electives in a broad range of other areas, we offer specialized concentration programs.
 The concentration programs offer flexibility in students' choices of electives.
 There is no thesis requirement in any of the concentration programs.

-George Mason law students also enjoy a unique opportunity to specialize and focus their legal studies in a particular area of law through our specialty track programs.
+Scalia law students also enjoy a unique opportunity to specialize and focus their legal studies in a particular area of law through our specialty track programs.
 Our specialty tracks offer students the kind of sophisticated understanding of particular practice areas usually gained only after years of practice or through advanced legal study.

 For students who wish to develop some expertise in a particular substantive area, but who also seek flexibility in terms of taking electives in a broad range of areas, we offer specialized concentration programs.
 There is no thesis requirement in any of the concentration programs.